lapinskap/bank-app/README.md

 # bank-app

->  Ruby on Rails 5 Application with haml and API
+>  Ruby on Rails 5 Application with HAML and PostgreSQL

 ## Table of contents
 * [General info](#general-info)